tonton-golio/computational_physics/assets/continuum_mechanics/text/tensorfundamentals.md

 \frac{\partial v_x }{\partial x}
 $$
 The Cauchy strain tensor describes deformation in a continua.
 The eigenbasis of the Cauchy strain tensor has eigenvectors pointing in the direction of displacement and eigenvalues corresponding to the rate of displacement.
+It is unitless, and describes relative deformation.
+To achieve length in meters, multiply by the corresponding length of the object it represents.
+## __Gradient and Spin Tensor__
+To be written.
+Combination of Cauchy strain tensor and spin tensor.